 Both had their eyes on their career, so neither of them reported it.
 Both are now quite senior officers.
 Neither will acknowledge that this ever happened.
 Blank looks.
 Let it go.
 Move on.

-As far as the rest of the Army are concerned, you don’t mess with the SAS.
+As far as the rest of the Army is concerned, you don’t mess with the SAS.
 This is not because they can kill you with a glance, or whatever, but because they are the blue-eyed boys.
 They are beyond discipline in the normal way.
 Few people within the military know to whom they ultimately answer.

 In both Basra and Helmand, the British dug themselves into situations they could not control, resulting in the deployment of large numbers of American forces to try to dig them out again.
-As one commentator put it, the British Army wrote cheques that they couldn’t cash.
-While professional and skilled, the Royal Navy, consists of two pointlessly vast aircraft carriers and little else.
+As one commentator put it, the British Army wrote cheques that it couldn’t cash.
+While professional and skilled, the Royal Navy consists of two pointlessly vast aircraft carriers and little else.
 It is no longer significant.
 The Royal Air Force is relatively small and possesses nothing the Americans cannot supply in huge numbers.

 Special forces, however, are a genuinely important asset and much respected by their American counterparts.
 Their utility in the baleful wars on terror, which are ongoing and evolving, is considerable.
 They have worked pretty seamlessly, if very quietly, with their American counterparts.

 Few of my colleagues have any idea as to the real chain of command for the British special forces.
 As a consequence of their perceived importance as a ‘strategic asset’, it is sometimes said that the Prime Minster has a line directly to the Director of Special Forces.
 No one really knows who is ultimately responsible for what the ‘Blades’ get up to.